PARC-Solutions/DM-Agent1/Medical_Billing_Denial_Agent_Roadmap.md

 - Clear, professional communication style
 - Appropriate handling of user confusion or off-topic queries

-**Tests:**
+**Tests Created:**
-- Conversation initialization test
+- test_determine_conversation_state - Tests that state is correctly determined from context
-- Multi-turn conversation flow test
+- test_format_response - Tests that responses are properly formatted by type
-- Context retention test
+- test_generate_text - Tests context-aware response generation
-- Off-topic query handling test
+- test_process_query_state_transition - Tests conversation state transitions
-- User satisfaction evaluation test
+- test_content_moderation_callback - Tests response formatting and standardization

-#### US 4.2: Task Routing System
+#### ✅ US 4.2: Task Routing System
 **As a** developer,
 **I want** to implement a task routing mechanism in the main agent,
 **So that** specialized tasks are delegated to appropriate sub-agents.